schmensch/rust-stress-test/README.md

 ### Compile

 You need to clone this repository, then open a terminal in the cloned repository and type `cargo build`.
-The binarie will be in `target/debug/stresstest`.
+The binary will be in `target/debug/stresstest`.